Semadotdev/luna-ai/README.md

 Luna is a sleek, celestial-themed AI chat interface powered by **Groq's Llama 3** models and **Supabase**.
 It features a "Bring Your Own Key" (BYOK) architecture, ensuring that your API usage remains private and under your control.

+---

+## ❤️ Dedication
+**This project is dedicated to Kristine Morta, the love of my life.** 🌙

+---

 ## ✨ Features

 * **BYOK Architecture:** Your Groq API key is stored locally in your browser, never hitting a third-party server besides Groq itself.
 * **Persistent Memory:** Chat history is securely stored via Supabase, allowing you to revisit past "lunar sessions."
-* **Intelligent Titling:** Luna automatically summarizes your first message into a 3-word title for your history list.
+* **Intelligent Titling:** Luna automatically summarizes your first message into a 3-word title for your history list (with special logic for personal queries).
 * **Dual Themes:** Toggle between **Midnight Mode** (Dark) and **Moonlight Mode** (Light).
 * **Responsive Design:** Fully optimized for desktop and mobile devices.
 * **Markdown Support:** Rich text rendering including code blocks, bolding, and lists.